NiviDevs/plant-leaf-disease-classifier/README.md

 # 🐐 THEGOAT: Plant Leaf Disease Classifier using CNN + Transformers

-This repository contains a research-grade implementation of a **Hybrid CNN + Transformer** model for classifying diseases in bell pepper leaves.
+This repository contains a research-grade implementation of a **Hybrid CNN + Transformer** model for classifying diseases in apple leaves.

 ---